abenj4404/certifications/README.md

 # certifications
-##TECHNICAL CERTIFICATIONS

-The purpose of this repository is only to house certificates from relevant online courses I have obtained.
-To see my ongoing coursework, see my personal website listed in my profile.
+The purpose of this repository is to house relevant certificates I've obtained from online courses.

 ###TECHNICAL CERTIFICATIONS COMPLETED: